velvetkevorkian/website-2021/posts/blog/preact-ssr-tutorial.md

     `

-Refresh your browser and you should see the text from your `body` variable, except now we\'ve rendered it using Preact before turning it into HTML.
+Refresh your browser and you should see the text from your `body` variable, except now we've rendered it using Preact before turning it into HTML.
 [Have a look at the repo at this point][13] if not.

 ## Components and Composition   {#components-and-composition}